Dunstanburgh Castle: Architecture

 Dunstanburgh Castle's buildings are located around the outside of the fortification's outer bailey, enclosed by a stone curtain wall, which enclose 9.96 acre, making it the largest castle in Northumberland.
 Possibly from the very start of the castle, and certainly by the 1380s, the castle buildings formed three distinct complexes supporting the Earl's household, the castle's constable and the administration of the Embleton barony respectively.
 The inside of the bailey still shows the marks of former strip farming, which can be seen in winter.

 The southern and western parts of the walls were originally faced with a local ashlar sandstone with a core of basalt rubble; the sandstone was mostly quarried at Howick.
 The sandstone has since been stripped from the western parts of the wall, and the sandstone along the eastern end of the walls gives way to small limestone blocks, originally only laid 11 ft high with a 4 ft 11 in parapet, but later raised in height with additional basalt boulders, probably during the Wars of the Roses.
 It is uncertain if the curtain wall originally extended above the cliffs along the northern edge of the castle.

 Moving anticlockwise around the curtain wall from the north-west, the rectangular Lilburn Tower looks out across Embleton beach.
 The tower was named after an early castle constable, John de Lilburn, but may have been built under Thomas of Lancaster; it was intended as a high-status residence, 59 ft high, 30 ft square with 6 ft thick walls, with a guardroom for soldiers on the ground floor.
-The rectangular towers at Dunstanburgh reflects the local tradition in Northumberland, and are similar to those at nearby Alnwick.
+The rectangular towers at Dunstanburgh reflect the local tradition in Northumberland, and are similar to those at nearby Alnwick.
 Further along the wall there are the remains of a small tower, called Huggam's House by local tradition.
 Earthworks around the inside of the curtain wall suggest that there may once have been a complex of buildings stretching between Lilburn Tower and Huggam's House.

 On the southwest corner of the walls are the castle gatehouses.
 The most prominent of these is the Great Gatehouse, a massive three-storey fortification, comprising two drum-shaped towers of ashlar stone; originally 79 ft high.
 This was heavily influenced by the Edwardian gatehouses in North Wales, such as that at Harlech, but contains unique features, such as the frontal towers, and is considered by historians Alastair Oswald and Jeremy Ashbee to be "one of the most imposing structures in any English castle".
 In the 1380s this gatehouse was further strengthened with a 31 ft long barbican, of which only the rubble foundations now survive, around 2 ft 4 in high.